31 July 2020

 Research Designs and Causal Inferenceonline course

-Prof. Dr. Stefanie Eiflerr is professor of Sociology and Empirical Social Research at the Catholic University of Eichstätt-Ingolstadt, Germany;
+Prof. Dr. Stefanie Eifler is professor of Sociology and Empirical Social Research at the Catholic University of Eichstätt-Ingolstadt, Germany;

 Dr. Heinz Leitgöb is research associate at the Catholic University of Eichstätt-Ingolstadt, Germany.

 Participants will find the course useful if they:

 - are considering to collect experimental or observational data to answer causal research questions and need advanced knowledge about potential research designs and their appropriate implementation;

 - want to gain insight into the prerequisites of causal inference from a design perspective.